chio-nzgft/cacti-wan-speed-cheker/README.md

 Put the speed.php in a web on WAN1 eg http://12.12.12.12:8090/speed.php

-Openshift cacti plus the following procedures such as the name wan1-upload.php
+Openshift cacti put the following procedures such as the name wan1-upload.php

 ps : change code .....$http="http://12.12.12.12:8090/speed.php" with you WAN1